eventflow/EventFlow/README.md

 * `1.x`

-  Represents the next iteration of EventFlow that aligns EventFlow with the standard packages for .NET (Core).
-Releases here will only support .NET Standard, .NET Core and .NET versions going forward.
+  Represents the next iteration of EventFlow that aligns EventFlow with the standard packages for .NET.
+Releases here will only support .NET Standard, .NET Core and .NET versions 6+ going forward.

   - Released
   - Still development